BenProtus/cmsi-355/homework3/short-answer-problems.md

 ## 21.8 - If an ISP offers a / 17 address block for N dollars per month and a / 16 address block for 1.5 N dollars per month, which has the cheapest cost per computer?

+A / 17 address block can host up to 32,766 computers whereas a / 16 address block can host up to 65,534 computers, essentially offering double the available computers at only one and a half times the cost (for the / 16 address block).
+Therefore __the / 16 address block__ has the cheapest cost per computer.

 ## 21.9 - Is the CIDR prefix 1.2.3.4 / 29 valid?
 Why or why not?

+In binary, 1.2.3.4 translates to the bits 00000001 00000010 00000011 00000100, with a mask size of 29 bits denoted by the / 29 address block.
+This means that the last 3 bits are reserved to signify the specific host and these bits should contain all zeros in the CIDR prefix.
+This is not the case for the CIDR prefix 1.2.3.4 and therefore __the prefix is invalid__.

 ## 21.10 - Suppose you are an ISP with a / 24 address block.
 Explain whether you accommodate a request from a customer who needs addresses for 255 computers.
 (Hint: consider the special addresses.)

+Supposing that I am an ISP with a / 24 address block, I would not be able to accommodate a request from a customer requiring addresses for 255 computers.
+While a / 24 address block leaves 8 bits to denote the host (e.g. 255 hosts theoretically possible), two of the host addresses are reserved as the network's special addresses.
+The host address containing zeros for all eight bits signifies the host address of the network itself.
+The host address with eight one-bits is reserved as the directed broadcast address and is used when sending the same IP packet(s) to all hosts on the specified network.
+Therefore, a / 24 address block can only accommadate up to 253 computers.

 ## 21.11 - Suppose you are an ISP that owns a / 22 address block.
 Show the CIDR allocation you would use to allocate address blocks to four customers who need addresses for 60 computers each.

+A / 22 address block indicates that only the last 10 bits of the address are mutable.
+Each customer needs 60 computers, therefore the last 6 bits must be reserved for the host.
+This means that we can use bits 23-26 to divide the address block four ways to accommadate each of the customers.

+192.168.0.0/26
+192.168.0.64/26
+192.168.0.128/26
+192.168.0.192/26

 ## 21.12 - Suppose you are an ISP that owns a / 22 address block.
 Can you accommodate requests from six customers who need addresses for 9, 15, 20, 41, 128, and 260 computers, respectively?
 If so, how?
 If not, explain why.

+A / 22 address block is unable to accommadate these six customers' needs because there is no way to divide the block to host all the computers of each client simultaneously.
+As above, a / 22 address block indicates that only the last 10 bits of the address are mutable.
+In order to host the maximum of 260 computers, a / 23 address block must be assigned to the client, leaving only the 23rd bit available to distinguish between clients.
+One bit cannot distinguish six different clients, therefore it is impossible to accommadate the requests of all the customers with a / 22 address block.

 ## 21.13 - Write a computer program that reads an address in CIDR notation and prints the resulting address and mask in binary.

+    def cidr_to_binary(cidr):
+        network, netmask_bits = cidr.split('/')
+        address = '.'.join([bin(int(x) + 256)[3:] for x in network.split('.')])
+        host_bits = 32 - int(netmask_bits)
+        netmask = "".join(list(('1' * host_bits).zfill(32))[::-1])
+        print("Address: ", address)
+        print("   Mask: ", netmask)

 ## 23.2 - What term is used to describe the mapping between a protocol address and a hardware address?

+__Address resolution__ describes the mapping between a protocol address and a hardware address.

 ## 23.5 - How many octets does an ARP message occupy when used with IP and Ethernet addresses?

+__28 octets__

 ## 23.22 - Many NAT devices choose the 10.0.0.0 /8 address block from Figure 23.10 because it provides the most generality.
 Explain why.

 ## 24.3 - List the major features of IPv6, and give a short description of each.

+* __Address Size__: Each IPv6 address contains 128 bits.
+* __Header Format__: The IPv6 datagram header is drastically different than its IPv4 counterpart.
+* __Extension Headers__: A datagram consists of an IPv6 header followed by zero or more extension headers, followed by the data.
+* __Support For Real-Time Traffic__: A sender and receiver can establish a high-quality path through the associated network and send datagrams along this path, enabling a steady datastream between the two.
+* __Extensible Protocol__: IPv6 provides a scheme that permits additional information to be added to the datagram by the sender, allowing new features to be added to the design as needed.

 ## 24.9 - Write a computer program that reads a 128-bit binary number and prints the number in colon hex notation.